konveyor/konveyor.github.io/content/Move2Kube/Tutorials/createWINcontainersNET.md

 ## Differences in Windows applications
 There are two main differences in Move2Kube Windows application transformations.

-1. First difference is in the deployment YAML of Windows container images (see `myproject/deploy/yamls/wcfservice-deployment.yaml` in the above example) .
+The first difference is in the deployment YAML of the Windows container images (see `myproject/deploy/yamls/wcfservice-deployment.yaml` in the above example) .
 The `nodeSelector` and `tolerations` ensure that the image is instantiated on a Windows node in the Kubernetes cluster.
 ```
 nodeSelector:
 kubernetes.io/os: windows